vim-jp/vital.vim/README.md

 :Vitalize --name=your_plugin_name $HOME/.vim/bundle/your_plugin_dir/
 ```

-You can also install only specified modules.
+You can also install only specified modules; recommended for making your
-(recommended for your repo size, if you are going to upload to remote repo)
+repository size small, assuming you are going to upload it to a remote
+repository

 ```vim
 :Vitalize --name=your_plugin_name $HOME/.vim/bundle/your_plugin_dir/ Data.String Data.List